joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 npm start
 ~~~

-An now enjoy writing a component based SPA with only 34 KB of lib code in total.
+And now enjoy writing a component based SPA with only 34 KB of lib code in total.

 # Summary